 Mexican Independence Towns & Cities Day Trip

-Dive into the history of Mexico on this day trip and discover the key sites of independence.
-You'll visit Dolores Hidalgo, Atotonilco, and San Miguel de Allende, crucial cities in the Mexican struggle for freedom.
+Dive into the history of Mexico on this day trip and discover key sites of independence.
+You'll visit Dolores Hidalgo, Atotonilco, and San Miguel de Allende—three cities that played crucial roles in the Mexican struggle for freedom.
 Day Trip Details.

 - 8 - 10 hours

-Dive into the history of Mexico on this day trip and discover the key sites of independence.
-You'll visit Dolores Hidalgo, Atotonilco, and San Miguel de Allende, crucial cities in the Mexican struggle for freedom.
+Dive into the history of Mexico on this day trip and discover key sites of independence.
+You'll visit Dolores Hidalgo, Atotonilco, and San Miguel de Allende—three cities that played crucial roles in the Mexican struggle for freedom.

 Day Trip Details

-We will meet at Calle Independencia, number 64C, near the Plaza de Armas to start our day trip.
-The journey begins by retracing the steps of Ignacio Pérez, the "Messenger of Independence," who warned the Corregidora about the insurgent movement's exposure.
+At the designated time, we'll meet at Calle Independencia, number 64C, near the Plaza de Armas to begin our day trip.
+We'll trace the steps of Ignacio Pérez, the "Messenger of Independence."

-After a 2-hour ride, our first stop will be Dolores Hidalgo, where the Independence Movement commenced on September 16, 1810.
-We will visit the Parish of Nuestra Señora de Los Dolores, the house of Jesuit Miguel Hidalgo, and the main square.
+After a 2-hour journey, our first stop will be Dolores Hidalgo, where the Independence Movement began on September 16, 1810.
+We'll visit the Parish of Nuestra Señora de Los Dolores, the house of Jesuit Miguel Hidalgo, and the main square.

-Next, we will head to Atotonilco to see the Sanctuary of Atotonilco, a Baroque church known as "the Sistine Chapel of Mexico."
-You will learn about the significance of the Virgin of Guadalupe for the insurgents.
-After this, you will have 1 hour of free time for lunch.
+Next, we'll head to Atotonilco, known for the Sanctuary of Atotonilco, a Baroque church with murals referred to as "the Sistine Chapel of Mexico."
+You'll learn about the significance of the Virgin of Guadalupe to the insurgents.
+After this exploration, you'll have 1 hour of free time for lunch.

-Following lunch, we will visit San Miguel de Allende, honoring Ignacio Allende, a leader of Mexican independence.
-We will explore the museum home of the Allende family and the Gothic church of San Miguel.
+After lunch, our last stop will be San Miguel de Allende, honoring Ignacio Allende, a leader in Mexican independence.
+We'll visit the museum home of the Allende family and the Gothic church of San Miguel.

-The tour concludes with a return to the meeting point in Querétaro, lasting between 8 to 10 hours.
+Finally, we'll return to the meeting point in Querétaro to conclude this tour of 8 to 10 hours.

 Prices